Triumph and Tragedy on Savatage's "Edge of Thorns"

-On 1993's "Edge of Thorns," progressive metal titans Savatage replaced longtime screamer Jon Oliva with new vocalist Zak Stevens.
-The result was one of the finest albums of their long career.
+On 1993's "Edge of Thorns," progressive metal titans Savatage replaced longtime screamer Jon Oliva with new vocalist Zak Stevens, and the result was one of the finest albums of their long career.

 These masters of power/progressive metal are the true definition of a "cult" band.
-More than a dozen years after the release of their last album, the band is still revered in underground metal circles and solo projects while the individual band members continue to garner interest from legions of fans around the globe.
-Not bad for a band who, despite having one of the most impressive catalogs in '80s metal, never quite broke through to the "big time" (not for lack of trying).
+More than fifteen years after the release of their last studio album, the band is still revered in underground metal circles and solo projects from Savatage band members continue to garner interest from legions of fans around the globe.
+Not bad for a group who, despite having one of the most impressive catalogs in '80s metal, never quite broke through to the "big time" (not for lack of trying).

 Brief History of Savatage